 800 Canal Street

 The corner of Carondelet and Canal, January 12, 1949.
-The old Pickwick Hotel building is gone.
-The New Gus Mayer building replaces it.
+The old Pickwick Hotel building tumbles to the ground.
+The New Gus Mayer building appears.
 The Pickwick Hotel gets its name from the Pickwick Club.
-The club is a private social club that was closely associated with the Mystic Krewe of Comus carnival organization.
+So, the club is a private social club that was closely associated with the Mystic Krewe of Comus carnival organization.
 The building went from hotel to department store in 1897.
 The 800 block of Canal Street has long been a significant part of New Orleans’ retail scene.

 Leon Fellman and Company